liberland/laws/drafting/drafts/judical-process-law.md

 **Art.
 12: Role of the Judge**

 § 1

-The Judge shall be the official through which a Court acts in matters of the judicial process.&#x20;
+1. The Judge shall be the official through which a Court acts in matters of the judicial process.

-1. A Judge or Judges preside over any judicial process, and they make the final decision resolving any dispute, question or other matter presented before the Court.&#x20;
+2. A Judge or Judges preside over any judicial process, and they make the final decision resolving any dispute, question, or other matter presented before the Court.
-2. The Judge shall also be the final arbiter deciding on the correct procedure in every situation before the Court.
+The Judge shall also be the final arbiter deciding on the correct procedure in every situation before the Court.

 § 2